-There are several theories as to who “discovered” America — some more substantiated than others.
-We know for sure that Vikings were in America centuries before Columbus and there is some (disputed) evidence that Polynesian explorers also visited the continent before the Spaniard.
-Also, technically, Nomadic Asian tribes first discovered America over 15,000 years ago.
+There are several theories as to who “discovered” America, some more substantiated than others.
+We know for sure that Vikings were in America centuries before Columbus got there, and there is also (disputed) evidence that Polynesian explorers also visited the continent before the Spaniard.
+Technically, Nomadic Asian tribes first discovered America over 15,000 years ago.

 But let’s take it step by step.

 The Columbus Expedition

-Fast forward a few weeks, and a lookout on one of the ships saw land.
+Fast forward a few weeks, and a lookout sailoron one of the ships saw land.
 The captain of that ship (not Columbus) confirmed the sighting and alerted Columbus.
-Columbus later maintained that he himself had already seen a light hours beforehand because the first man to see new land would earn a lifetime pension from the Spanish crown.
-Already, you’re probably starting to see that Columbus wasn’t really the nicest person.
+Seizing the opportunity, Columbus later maintained that he himself had already seen a light hours beforehand — because the first man to see new land would earn a lifetime pension from the Spanish crown.

 “They ought to make good and skilled servants, for they repeat very quickly whatever we say to them.
 I think they can very easily be made Christians, for they seem to have no religion.
 If it pleases our Lord, I will take six of them to Your Highnesses when I depart, in order that they may learn our language.”